MicrosoftDocs/VBA-Docs/api/Excel.ChartObjects.Placement.md

 ## Example

-This example sets the objects on Sheet1 to be free-floating (they neither moves nor are they sized with underlying cells).
+This example sets the objects on Sheet1 to be free-floating (they neither move nor are they sized with underlying cells).

 ```vb
 Worksheets("Sheet1").ChartObjects.Placement = xlFreeFloating
 ```

 [!include[Support and feedback](~/includes/feedback-boilerplate.md)]